MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/traceview.md

 TraceView is located in the tools\\&lt;*Platform*&gt; subdirectory of the Windows Driver Kit (WDK), where &lt;*Platform*&gt; is either i386, amd64, or ia64.

-**Note**  TraceView runs on Microsoft Windows 2000 and later versions of Windows, although some features are restricted on Windows 2000.
-For more information about these restrictions, see [TraceView Limitations](traceview-limitations.md).
+**Note**  TraceView runs on Microsoft Windows 7 and later versions of Windows.

 TraceView performs many of the functions of [Tracepdb](tracepdb.md), [Tracelog](tracelog.md), and [Tracefmt](tracefmt.md), the command-line tracing tools that are included in the WDK.